Low Testosterone Treatment FAQ's

 Fat loss

-Reduces abdominal fat and improves insulin sensitivity
+Helps reduce abdominal fat and improves insulin sensitivity.

 Better mood